stephanfowler/nft-surface/README.md

 ## Description

-Deploys an NFT smart contract (ERC721 standard) and an SEO-optimised site to showcase and offer minting of NFTs.
+Deploys an NFT smart contract (ERC721 standard) and an SEO-optimised responsive site to showcase and mint NFTs.

 * Adheres to NFT provenance best-practices
 * Lazy minting (add NFTs to catalog without pre-minting them)